stvmachine/bgg-graphql-proxy/README.md

 # BGG GraphQL Proxy

-A modern GraphQL proxy for the BoardGameGeek API built with TypeScript, Apollo Server, Redis caching, and DynamoDB persistence.
-Designed for AWS deployment with cost-effective hosting.
+A modern GraphQL proxy for the BoardGameGeek API built with TypeScript, Apollo Server, and Redis caching.
+Designed for Vercel deployment with cost-effective hosting.

 ## Features

 - 🎮 **Complete BGG API Coverage**: Board games, users, collections, plays, geeklists, and more
 - 🚀 **GraphQL API**: Modern, type-safe API with introspection and playground
 - ⚡ **Redis Caching**: Fast, scalable caching with Redis
-- 💾 **Persistent Storage**: DynamoDB or KeyValue database for long-term storage
-- ☁️ **Serverless Ready**: Deploy to AWS Lambda, Vercel, Railway, Render
+- ☁️ **Vercel Ready**: Deploy to Vercel with minimal setup
 - 🔧 **TypeScript**: Full type safety and excellent developer experience
 - 📊 **Cost Effective**: Optimized for free hosting platforms